 Generally speaking, make sure to check the copyrights of the images you use.
 There exist some tools that allow you to determine the origin of the pictures you find on the Internet, such as the specific search engine Tineye.

 Most of the time, paying image banks offer much more choice.
 They will allow you to access an extensive photo collection for you to choose the photos that suit you best and that may also be more specific and original.

 Fotolia allows the photographers to sell their photos directly to the customers.
-Fotolia has 200,000 contributors, 28 million images and videos, competitive prices and 30,000 new files every day.
+Fotolia has 8 million customers, 200,000 contributors, 136 million images and videos, competitive prices and 30,000 new files every day.
 It is undoubtedly one of the world market leaders.